Sectop virus removal guide

-Discovered by MalwareHunterTeam, Sectop is a remote access trojan (RAT).
+Discovered by MalwareHunterTeam, Sectop (also known as 1xxbot) is a remote access trojan (RAT).
 Malware of this type operates by allowing remote access to infected devices and essentially hijacking them.
-RAT presence in systems can cause various very severe issues.
+The presence of a RAT in systems can cause severe issues.

 |Name||Sectop remote access trojan|

 |Detection Names||Avast (Win32:TrojanX-gen [Trj]), BitDefender (Trojan.GenericKD.32712333), ESET-NOD32 (A Variant Of MSIL/Agent.CJJ), Kaspersky (UDS:DangerousObject.Multi.Generic), Full List (VirusTotal)|

 |Malicious Process Name(s)||spoolsvc.exe, EFS UI Application|

 |Symptoms||Trojans are designed to stealthily infiltrate the victim's computer and remain silent, and thus no particular symptoms are clearly visible on an infected machine.|

 |Distribution methods||Infected email attachments, malicious online advertisements, social engineering, software 'cracks'.|

 |Damage||Stolen passwords and banking information, identity theft, the victim's computer added to a botnet.|